 How to properly feed your horse a banana

-You may be tempted to just hand your horse a banana and let her have at it, but because of the shape of a banana being what it is it may not be the safest way to feed it to her.
-It is important that you break the banana into some small pieces because they don’t have the ability to vomit anything that may get stuck.
+You may be tempted to just hand your horse a banana and let her have at it, but because the shape of a banana is what it is, it may not be the safest way to feed it to her.
+It is important that you break the banana into smaller pieces because they don’t have the ability to vomit anything that may get stuck.

-No need to peel the banana because the peel is good for them to eat, as well.
+No need to peel the banana because the peel is good for them to eat, as well (though, not all horses like the taste).
 And if you happen to have a snack of a banana at the barn you can give her just peel and she’ll get the nutrients without the sugar spike that occurs when horses eat fruit.

 When to give your horse a banana